 It was hard to argue with Meghan’s logic!
 Surely, some of what was required of her did lack educational value for her, and it was hard to defend the idea of “jumping through hoops”.
 But without developing some tolerance for meeting deadlines and for keeping her papers clean and not torn, Meghan was going to have a hard time in college and later at work.

-Often Meghan and her mother met with me together for Lemonade Breaks.
+Often Meghan and her mother met with me together for Heart Steps Chats.
 Using Meghan’s way of thinking and with the help of her mom’s astute observations, we began to explore social skills, specifically understanding nonverbal cues, as an opportunity to master another new language.
 She began to see the meaning of subtle body language and could use it to help her navigate the social scene at school.
 We sought out activities where she would be welcomed and affirmed.
 She began helping first-graders learn to read.

 Then Meghan and I began tackling the endless busywork that school sometimes generates.
 We talked about functioning in an adult world and began to explore careers that interested her and the expectations she’d encounter in her work.
 We discussed the importance of the impression made by the appearance and promptness of her work, separate from its quality, and she agreed to upgrade her efforts.
 With the agreement of Meghan’s parents, and using some of her coaching time, I attended a conference of her main teachers and counselor via conference call.
 We established clear expectations about the timeliness and condition of Meghan’s assignments.
 No longer was late, dog-eared work to be accepted, no matter how brilliant.